ImGreatest/MusicShopWebAppMVC/README.md

 # MusicShopWebAppMVC

-This is project view working with c# mvc on EntityFramework.
+This is project show working with c# mvc on EntityFramework.